alejandrodevs/mass_insert/README.md

 ## Running tests
-First copy `test/database.yml.example` to `test/database.yml` and update username and password for every database adapters.
+First at all copy `test/database.yml.example` to `test/database.yml` and update username and password for every database adapters.
 Then, run the following to test the gem against all adapters.
 ```
 bundle exec rake test:all